jimbalny/Octoprint-MembraneKeypad/README.md

 # OctoPrint-Membranekeypad

-Use a (currently only) 3x4 membrane keypad over Raspberry Pi's GPIO on your Octopi
+Use a (currently only) 3x4 membrane matrix keypad over Raspberry Pi's GPIO to control your 3D Printer

 ## Setup